Timothy C. Hain, MD • Page last modified: August 23, 2020

-People with hearing loss often compain of greater difficulty in understanding speech, when there are competing sounds sources such as other people talking in a restaurant or party, or loud music.
+People with hearing loss, or even with "normal" audiograms, often compain of greater difficulty in understanding speech, when there are competing sounds sources such as other people talking in a restaurant or party, or loud music.

 There are several reasons for this --

 Pienkowski has discussed the problem of having problems even when the audiogram is normal -- problems with the input, with the brainstem processing, with cortical processing among others (Pienkowski, 2017).
 We ourselves think the main cause is wear/tear on the cochlea (i.e. input system) that is just not detected by the relatively crude audiogram test.

 The cocktail party effect denotes the advantage that a listener gains from having two ears separated in space when separating a signal from auditory noise.

 In humans, when the speaker and noise come from different locations, there can be an improvement of up to 18 dB.
 (Gatehouse, 1987; Saberi et al, 1991).